 - Line the steamer lid with a tea towel.
 This way, it can absorb all the water from the steam and avoid the water drip onto your dhokla.
 You would also want to put something heavy on top of the lid.
 Just to make sure there’ll be less space/ chance for the steam to come out.
 So that the dhokla can get better steam pressure.

 - Pierce the ready steamed dhokla with a skewer or a fork.
 And make sure your tarka/ tadka is warm or hot when you pour it over your dhokla.
 Spoon it little by little and wait in between for the tarka/ tadka to be absorbed by the dhokla.

 Thank you for reading the post.
-I hope you’re now excited to try the recipe.
-I’ve tried my best to explain everything that I learned to get my Khaman Dhokla right.
+I hope you’re now excited to try this Khaman Dhokla recipe.
+I’ve tried my best to explain everything that I learned to get the recipe right.
 So please feel free to let me know if you have any questions regarding the recipe.
 Or, if you tried the recipe, you can always leave in the comments below how you like the recipe so that others will benefit too.

 Before you leave, don’t forget to check out my other recipes that you may equally like.
 And it will be awesome if you could also show some love by sharing the post with those you love.

 - Mung bean curry recipe: Pakistani whole mung bean dal.